hb020/pixlAnalyzer/README.md

 Simple 2.4GHz Spectrum Analyzer based on the nRF52832 in the PixlJs allmiibo emulator

-This Firmware is currently compatible with the LCD and OLED variant you can get on Aliexpress for around 10-15€ it will make it a very simple battery powered 2400 - 2487MHz Spectrum Analyzer with a Waterfal like history show with little options.
+This Firmware is currently compatible with the LCD and OLED variant you can get on Aliexpress for around 10-15€ it will make it a very simple battery powered 2400 - 2487MHz Spectrum Analyzer with a Waterfall like history show with little options.

 ![Image](AnalyzerDemo.jpg)